 Meols comprises the central section of a long strand of beach that stretches between Red Rocks at Hoylake and New Brighton beach.
 Although there is a small shingle upper beach, this becomes acres of sand as the tide falls away.
-As a result, horse riding and sand yachting reflect this geographical change.
-Oyster catchers, Redshank and waders can also be seen at low tide.
+As a result, the popularity of horse riding and sand yachting reflects this geographical change.
+Oystercatchers, Redshank and waders can also be seen at low tide.
 This beach is recommended by the Marine Conservation Society.

 Natural stimuli abound, with David at Meols beach.